Ben00it/Extract-AD-users-from-a-distribution-Group/README.md

 Prerequisite :
 - Active directory
-- Computer within a domain active directory
+- Computer within a domain active directory (which will be executed the script)
 - Powershell V2.0 minimum
-- A brain and a keyboard
+- A brain and a keyboard :)

 Manual :
 - It's quite simple (I like simplicity) you just need to set the var "$Currentdir" where is currently located the script.
-- Set in a raw format the distribution group impacted inside the file : config.ini
+- Set in a raw format the distribution group targeted inside the file : config.ini
 - Execute the script : ADExtractUsers_DistributionGroup.ps1
+- Enjoy !

 Result :
 - Create a dir : extract_csv